Exabyte-io/rewotes/seankwarren/Flowchart-Designer.md

 - Connect nodes using the handles on each node.
 Ensure to connect the output handle of one node to the input handle of another.
 - Edit input nodes or operation/comparison nodes to see the updated output values in the output nodes.
 - View the JSON representation of nodes and edges in the right pane.
+- Name and save flowcharts and reload them

 ### Setup